-The University of Michigan seeks to help more Michigan high school students pursue postsecondary education.
-Following the tradition of Teach for America and AmeriCorps programs, recent University of Michigan graduates will serve as advisers in high schools across Michigan, particularly those that are located in traditionally underserved communities.
-Working alongside school professionals, MCAC advisers will identify, assist, and empower students to make the transition from high school to a postsecondary institution.
+The University of Michigan wants to help more Michigan high school students pursue postsecondary education.
+Following the tradition of Teach for America and AmeriCorps programs, recent University of Michigan graduates will be advisers in high schools across Michigan for students in traditionally underserved communities.
+Working with school professionals, MCAC advisers will assist and empower students to make the transition from high school to a postsecondary institution.

-Advisers work full time and focus on low-income, first-generation students, mentoring these students through the increasingly complex and costly steps in pursuing postsecondary education.
-Advisers will provide students and their families with relevant information regarding the benefits of a postsecondary education, preparing for college/university attendance, and the admissions and financial aid processes.
+Advisers work full-time and focus on low-income, first-generation, and historically underrepresented students, mentoring these students through the increasingly complex and costly steps in pursuing postsecondary education.
+Advisers will provide students and their families with relevant information about the benefits of a post-secondary education, preparing for college/university attendance, and the admissions and financial aid processes.

-- Develop for each student a comprehensive college timeline, including application deadlines for admissions and financial aid
+- Develop a comprehensive college timeline for each student, including application deadlines for admissions and financial aid

-- Assist the program director and evaluation staff to identify, collect, and interpret key progress and outcome variables to evaluate the effectiveness of the MCAC program
+- Assist the program director and evaluation staff to collect and interpret progress and outcome variables to evaluate the effectiveness of the MCAC program

 - Help each student complete and submit admissions and financial aid applications